Miragon/hrworks-showcase/README.md

 3. In the subprocess:
     - **Load Time Entries** service task fetches time entries data for the user.
     - **Sync Time** service task synchronizes the time entries.
-    - **Notify** user task informs the user about an error in the process.
+    - **Notify about error** user task informs the user about an error in the process.
-4. Depending on the outcome, the subprocess concludes with either a successful `times synced` end event or an `error processed` end event.
+4. Depending on the outcome, the subprocess concludes with either a successful `Times synced` end event or an `Error detected` end event.

 ## Run the Stack